As Singapore's high-cost economy restructures, some short-term pain

 IO is not alone in picking Singapore, which is an important base for other data centres and many global banks, as well as a regional headquarters for multinational companies.

-Singapore's data centre market is expected to more than double to $550 million (337.18 million British pound) by 2017 from $223 million in 2010, according to consultancy Frost and Sullivan, despite challenges such as an equatorial climate and limited land.
+Singapore's data centre market is expected to more than double to $550 million by 2017 from $223 million in 2010, according to consultancy Frost and Sullivan, despite challenges such as an equatorial climate and limited land.

 As Singapore's prosperity leaves its manufacturing base vulnerable to cheaper neighbours, it is banking on a business-friendly environment, advanced infrastructure, and its status as an Asian hub to attract high-value investments and businesses.